-The Regimental Depot had been established during the summer of 1915 in the Royal Borough of Ayr on the west coast of Scotland, and was to eventually serve as the base for the $2^{nd}$ (Reserve) Battalion.
-It was from Scotland - as of November of 1915 and up until January of 1918 - that the new-comers arriving from home were despatched in drafts, at first to Gallipoli and later to the Western Front, to bolster the four fighting companies of the $1^{st}$ Battalion.
+The Regimental Depot had been established during the summer of 1915 in the Royal Borough of Ayr on the west coast of Scotland, and was to eventually serve as the base for the 2nd (Reserve) Battalion.
+It was from there - as of November of 1915 and up until January of 1918 - that the new-comers arriving from home were despatched in drafts, at first to Gallipoli and later to the Western Front, to bolster the four fighting companies of the 1st Battalion.

-(Right above: Wellington Square is seen here almost a century after it hosted the officers of the Newfoundland Regiment. - photograph from 2012)
+(Preceding page: Wellington Square seen here almost a century after it hosted the officers of the Newfoundland Regiment - photograph from 2012)

-(Right: The new race-course at Ayr - opened in 1907 - where the men of the Regiment were sometimes billeted and where they replaced some of the turf with a vegetable garden; part of the present grandstand is original - photo from 2012)
+(Right: The new race-course at Newton-upon-Ayr - opened in 1907 - where the men of the Regiment were sometimes billeted and where they replaced some of the turf with a vegetable garden; part of the present grandstand is original - photograph from 2012)